lifeofadevelopr/demorepo/sample/second_sample/second_sample_readme.md

 # demorepo
-This is purely for demo purposes. testing readme file update.
+This is purely for demo purposes.